-Basically, all the IR35-busting contract clauses in the world won’t protect you if they don’t reflect the way you actually work.
+In essence, all the IR35-busting contract clauses in the world won’t protect you if they don’t reflect the way you actually work.

 Secondly, HMRC looks at IR35 on a per-contract basis.
 This means that you cannot avoid IR35 by having several clients – you have to be demonstrably outside the legislation for each and every contract.

-If in doubt, ask an expert
+If in doubt, get in touch with an expert

 IR35 has become such a big issue for freelancers and contractors that there is now a whole cottage industry offering contract reviews, insurance, and expert advice for those worried about their status.

 With such complex and often-changing rules, it’s well worth your time involving a specialist.

 Last updated - 5th February, 2020